polkadot-developers/substrate-developer-hub.github.io/docs/runtime/runtime-and-api.md

 ---
 All Substrate chains have a runtime.
 The runtime is a WebAssembly binary blob that includes a number of entry-points known to the node.
 Two core entry-points are required as part of the Substrate specification: `execute_block` and `version`.
 Entry-points are grouped into API feature sets and (in Rust, at least) expressed as traits known as *API traits*.
 The two that are required are grouped as the *Core* API trait.

 APIs beyond Core may be provided to add or support other functionality of the blockchain client.
-There are a number of standard APIs that help provide functionality for common (though optional) Substrate client components including for runtime module metadata, block authoring and the transaction queue.
+There are a number of standard APIs that help provide functionality for common (though optional) Substrate client components including for pallet metadata, block authoring and the transaction queue.

 ## Declaring APIs